mlabs-haskell/lambda-buffers/docs/typescript.md

 }
 ```

-Each type class in TypeScript must have an associated global variable which maps unique representations of its instance types to the corresponding object of the type class implementation.
+Each type class in Typescript must have an associated global variable which maps unique representations of its instance types to the corresponding object of the type class implementation.
 For example, the `Eq` type class has the [global variable](https://github.com/mlabs-haskell/lambda-buffers/blob/main/runtimes/typescript/lbr-prelude/src/LambdaBuffers/Eq.ts#L11) defined in the [lbr-prelude](https://github.com/mlabs-haskell/lambda-buffers/tree/main/runtimes/typescript/lbr-prelude) library defined as follows

 ```ts